 Add Liquidity

 Adding liquidity occurs in one asset.
-Let's have an example of (all native assets of each supported chain) with the following weights:
+Let's have an example of Gas Token Index Pool (all native assets of each supported chain) with the following weights:

 Asset